2012Miron/List-Manager/README.md

 ### I'm afraid of the command line, will there be a GUI version?
 Not yet, but will be in future.

+### What OS are supported?
+I tested this on Win11, soon test on Linux.